rc1/BowieCode/README.md

 ### Singleton

-Inherit from `BowieCode.Singleton` to make the sub class a singleton.
+Inherit from `Singleton` to make the sub class a singleton.

 ### Cycle